 In connection with five of our IBX operating leases, we have entered into five irrevocable letters of credit with Silicon Valley Bank.
-These letters of credit were provided in lieu of cash deposits under the letters of credit sublimit provision in connection with the \$50.0 million Silicon Valley Bank revolving credit line.
-The letters of credit total \$6.7 million, are collateralized by the \$50.0 million Silicon Valley Bank revolving credit line and automatically renew in successive one-year periods until the final lease expiration dates.
-If the landlords for any of these five IBX leases decide to draw down on these letters of credit, we will be required to fund these letters of credit either through cash collateral or borrowings under the \$50.0 million Silicon Valley Bank revolving credit line.
+These letters of credit were provided in lieu of cash deposits under the letters of credit sublimit provision in connection with the Silicon Valley Bank revolving credit line.
+The letters of credit total \$6.7 million, are collateralized by the Silicon Valley Bank revolving credit line and automatically renew in successive one-year periods until the final lease expiration dates.
+If the landlords for any of these five IBX leases decide to draw down on these letters of credit, we will be required to fund these letters of credit either through cash collateral or borrowings under the Silicon Valley Bank revolving credit line.
 This contingent commitment is not reflected in the table above.

-Primarily as a result of our recent IBX expansions in the Washington D.C., Silicon Valley, Chicago and Los Angeles metro areas, as of March 31, 2006, we were contractually committed for \$55.3 million of unaccrued capital expenditures, primarily for IBX equipment not yet delivered and labor not yet provided, in connection with the work necessary to open these IBX centers prior to making them available to customers for installation.
+Primarily as a result of our recent IBX expansions in the Washington D.C., Silicon Valley, Chicago and Los Angeles metro areas, as of June 30, 2006, we were contractually committed for \$56.3 million of un-accrued capital expenditures, primarily for IBX equipment not yet delivered and labor not yet provided, in connection with the work necessary to open these IBX centers prior to making them available to customers for installation.
 This amount, which is expected to be paid in 2006, is reflected in the table above as an "other contractual commitment."
-In addition, although we are not contractually obligated to do so, we expect to incur additional capital expenditures beyond the \$55.3 million contractually committed as of March 31, 2006 in these four markets during the remainder of 2006 of approximately \$9.0 to \$11.0 million in order to complete the work needed to bring these new IBXs up to Equinix standards.
+In addition, although we are not contractually obligated to do so, we expect to incur additional capital expenditures beyond the \$56.3 million contractually committed as of June 30, 2006 in these four markets during the remainder of 2006 of approximately \$60.0 million to \$70.0 million in order to complete the work needed to bring these new IBXs up to Equinix standards.
 This non-contractual capital expenditure spending is not reflected in the table above.
-Lastly, we have other, smaller future purchase commitments in place as of March 31, 2006, such as commitments to purchase power in select locations, primarily in the U.S. and Singapore, through 2006 and 2007, and other open purchase orders which contractually bind us for goods or services to be delivered or provided later in 2006 and 2007.
-Such other purchase commitments as of March 31, 2006, which total \$10.6 million, are also reflected in the table above as an "other contractual commitment."
+Lastly, we have other, smaller future purchase commitments in place as of June 30, 2006, such as commitments to purchase power in select locations, primarily in the U.S. and Singapore, and other open purchase orders, which contractually bind us for goods or services to be delivered or provided later in 2006 and 2007.
+Such other purchase commitments as of June 30, 2006, which total \$9.6 million, are also reflected in the table above as an "other contractual commitments."